 Find Free Fun

 While summer presents unique expenses, it also provides plenty of activities that don’t cost a dime.
 The weather in most places is more temperate and provides longer hours of daylight.
 Head to your local library to see what sorts of summer reading programs are provided (after all, you’ll need to fill all of the hours you won’t be on social media).
 Remember, reading a great book (I would suggest this one and this one) can refocus your eyes on your journey to pay off debt.
 Look into movie theaters’ special summer offerings for kids.
 Check out the community center’s calendar for free concerts and festivals.
 Look on the nearest metropolitan destination’s convention and visitor’s site for free activities.
-Create a bucket list of parks to visit in your town or city and hit one or two each week.
+Create a summer bucket list of parks to visit in your town or city and hit one or two each week.
 Your resources might be limited but the fun doesn’t have to be.

 Return to Simpler Times